 Wasabi Mayo – stir a blob of wasabi and a few drops of soy sauce into Vegenaise.

-Unagi Sauce (eel sauce recipe) – no eels in this sauce!!!
+Unagi Sauce (eel sauce recipe) – Not to worry, despite its name, eel sauce does not have eel in it!!!
 Delicious as a drizzle or brushed on zucchini, eggplant or mushroom slices while grilling (soooo tasty!).
 Kinda sweet, sorta spicy dipping sauce – a must for vegan sushi rolls. (recipe below)

 - Bamboo Rolling Mat